 Loan commitments' are firm commitments to provide credit under pre-specified terms and conditions.
 Financial guarantees issued or commitments to provide a loan at a below-market interest rate are initially measured at fair value.
-Subsequently, they are measured as follows:

-- from 1 January 2018: at the higher of the loss allowance

-determined in accordance with IFRS 9 (see note 3.2.18) and the amount initially recognised less, when appropriate, the cumulative amount of income recognised in accordance with the principles of IFRS 15; and
+Subsequently, they are measured at the higher of the loss allowance determined in accordance with IFRS 9 (see note 3.2.18) and the amount initially recognised less, when appropriate, the cumulative amount of income recognised in accordance with the principles of IFRS 15